alpha34x/LinuxEnum/README.md

 This script is developed by Alpha34.

 It will enumerate the system to see if there is a path for the privilege escalation.
-It isn't finished, I am going to try to develop every month for add new things
+It isn't finished, I am going to try to develop it every month for add new things